NikUrs/Nikolay_Ursalov/README.md

 <br>
 <a href="https://github.com/NikUrs/NikolayUrsalov/tree/main/%22Creative%20Console%22%20game">Link to test documentation </a>

 1.2.
-"Outland Odyssey" testing is in progress.<br>
+Outland Odyssey (testing is in progress)<br>
-<a href="https://github.com/NikUrs/NikolayUrsalov/tree/main/%22Creative%20Console%22%20game">Link to test documentation </a>
+<a href="https://github.com/NikUrs/NikolayUrsalov/tree/main/%22Outland%20Odyssey%22%20mobile%20game">Link to test documentation </a>

 <h3>2.
 InternShip</h3>
 Testing of the client-server application that helps to automate the communication between school and students via Telegram chatbot.<br>